Cheapest

 245 km

-For as little as £18 you can travel by train between Venice and Milan with Frecciarossa, Trenitalia and Italo.
-Omio will show you the best deals, timetables and tickets available for this journey.
+For as little as £18 you can travel by train to Milan from Venice with Frecciarossa, Regionale and Italo.
+Omio will show you the best deals, timetables and tickets available for this route.

 Frecciarossa from Venice to Milan train information: